fomichev/pycryptobox/README.md

 within forms).

 ## Extending / Adding new login (includes)

+... tell more about `include/` directory; what's stored there, in what format and how user should add data there ...

 I think it's pretty straightforward.
 You can use aforesaid bookmarklet on your target site.
 The only caveat is that it can have multiple forms on one